 Equine Facilitated Mental Health (EFMH)

-Our Equine Facilitated Mental Health Program works toward our clients’ treatment goals.
-Interactions with horses are performed on the ground and are designed to encourage deep self-reflection.
-We believe that our clients have the best solutions to their own problems, and so we take a solution-oriented approach.
+Equine Facilitated Mental Health (EFMH) is a powerful methodology providing alternative counseling services to those interested in therapy outside of the office setting.
+EFMH is accessible to anyone, regardless of if you have any experience with horses, as it is a non-riding based program.
+Interactions with horses are performed on the ground and are designed to encourage deep self-reflection, and we believe that clients have the best solutions to their own problems, and so we take a solution-oriented approach.

 As prey animals, horses have an innately heightened awareness of their surroundings and the emotions of other horses and people.
 They often mirror clients’ behaviors and attitudes, demonstrating that they can change outcomes in their own lives by modifying their behavior.
 For these reasons, horses can lead to powerful therapeutic breakthroughs.

-Equine Assisted Support Services are provided exclusively by a licensed mental health professional.
-Gleneayre Equestrian Program takes no responsibility for the clinical counseling or social work aspects of the Equine Assisted Support Services.
+Equine Facilitated Mental Health Services are provided exclusively by a licensed mental health professional.
+Gleneayre Equestrian Program takes no responsibility for the clinical counseling or social work aspects of Equine Facilitated Mental Health.